enginaryum/express-static-server/README.md

 $ npm install express
 $ npm install require
 ```
-* Then create a directory named media which contain static files. ( I want to name it media to avoid confusion. )
+* Then create a directory named media, which contains static files. ( I want to use the name 'media' to avoid confusion. )
-* Inside that directory, create a simple text file named helloWorld.txt
+* Inside that directory, create a simple text file called helloWorld.txt

 ```
 $ mkdir media